 Indirect partial liquidation / transposition

-In connection with the concept of the so called “indirect partial liquidation” the sale of shares by an individual to a legal entity may lead to a subsequent requalification of a tax free capital gain into taxable income in all cases where (cumulative requirements): (1) the company whose shares are sold distributes funds already existing at the time of the sale to the seller within five years after the sale of the shares, (2) the company whose shares are sold had funds exceeding the amount usually required for ordinary business operations and part of such reserves could have been distributed at the time of the sale, and (3) the seller was aware (or should have been aware) of the intended distribution of funds by the purchaser to finance the purchase of the shares.
+Based on the concept of the so called “indirect partial liquidation” the sale of shares by an individual to a legal entity may lead to a subsequent requalification of a tax free capital gain into taxable income in all cases where (cumulative requirements): (1) the company whose shares are sold distributes funds already existing at the time of the sale to the seller within five years after the sale of the shares, (2) the company whose shares are sold had funds exceeding the amount usually required for ordinary business operations and part of such reserves could have been distributed at the time of the sale, and (3) the seller was aware (or should have been aware) of the intended distribution of funds by the purchaser to finance the purchase of the shares.
 To reduce such tax risks for the seller, corresponding commitments of the purchaser should be agreed in all share purchase agreements.

 In addition, a capital gain from the sale of shares may not be tax-free if the seller sells or contributes the shares into a company in which he/she owns at least 50% (so called “transposition”).
 However, with the right proceeding (i.e. booking of the contribution in the right reserves) such a contribution should not qualify as a transposition.